• Skip to primary navigation

 Spicy calamari rings

-I don’t know about you guys but when it comes to seafood, I could feed on it all day long, 7 days a week, 52 weeks a year.
+Some of my friends who have had my spicy calamari dish have asked me for the recipe so, here it is folks!
+Sorry for the delay.
+I don't know about you guys but when it comes to seafood, I could feed on it all day long, 7 days a week, 52 weeks a year, especially this spicy calamari is simply divine.

-Is there a difference between calamari and squid ?
+Is there a difference between calamari and squid?

-Well, yes and no, but yes, it really depends on what and how we are looking at this!
+Well, yes and no, but yes, it depends on what and how we are looking at this!
 It can be a little confusing.

 I think I do know where the confusion originates from and what is creating all this debate around these two 'famous' seafood ingredients.

-Well, there are over 500 species of squids that vary in shape, size and overall weight.
+Well, there are over 500 species of squids that vary in shape, size, and overall weight.

 Similarities and differences between squid and calamari